bolner/FatCatDB/README.md

 # Atomic operations with the OnUpdate event

 During the update of a records, there's a narrow window of time, when both the old and the new versions of a record are available in memory, and there's an exclusive lock on the packet of the records.
-You can facilitate this opportunity by the `OnUpdate` event.
+You can exploit this opportunity by the `OnUpdate` event.

 You can specify a `lambda function` as an update event handler on a transaction.
 The return value of it will be the new version of the record to be stored.